Kamil Glik: Monaco

-On 4 July 2016, Glik was sold to Monaco for a reported fee of €11 million plus €4 million in bonuses, signing a four-year contract.
-In an official statement on the Torino website, the club stated "It has been five wonderful years, intense, full of emotions and mutual satisfaction.
+On 4 July 2016, Glik was sold to Monaco for a reported fee of €11 million with a bonus of €4 million, signing a four-year contract.
+In an official statement on Torino's website, the club stated: "It has been five wonderful years, full of intense emotions and mutual satisfaction.
 President Cairo and the whole Torino FC salute Glik with great affection, wishing him the best that his career can offer."

-On 27 September 2016, Glik fired in a half-volley from the edge of the penalty box four minutes into second-half stoppage time to cancel out Javier Hernández's goal, enabling Monaco to snatch a 1–1 home draw in their 2016–17 UEFA Champions League Group E encounter against Bayer Leverkusen with their first and only shot on target of the match.

-Glik played a main part in the Monaco side, which won the 2016–17 Ligue 1 title making 36 appearances and scoring 6 goals.
+On 27 September 2016, Glik fired in a half-volley from the edge of the penalty box four minutes into second-half stoppage time to cancel out Javier Hernández's goal, leading Monaco to snatch a 1–1 home draw in their 2016–17 UEFA Champions League Group E against Bayer Leverkusen with their first and only shot on target of the match.
+Glik played a key part in AS Monaco's squad that won the 2016–17 Ligue 1, making 36 appearances and scoring 6 goals.

-Benevento

-On 11 August 2020, newly promoted Serie A club Benevento announced the signing of Glik from Monaco on a three-year contract.

-Cracovia
+Later career

-On 30 August 2023, Glik signed a two-year contract with Ekstraklasa club Cracovia.
-Glik was also linked with Polish sides Legia Warsaw and Śląsk Wrocław, who reportedly decided not to pursue Glik's services.
-On 20 May 2025, after missing most of the season due to a torn ACL, he extended his deal with Cracovia for another year.
+On 11 August 2020, Glik transferred to then-newly-promoted Serie A club Benevento on a three-year contract.
+On 30 August 2023, Glik signed a two-year contract with Ekstraklasa club Cracovia. he was also linked with other Polish clubs, Legia Warsaw and Śląsk Wrocław, neither of which reportedly decided to pursue his services.
+On 20 May 2025, despite missing most of the season due to a torn ACL, Glik extended his contract with Cracovia for another year.